 The truth is that it is perfectly normal to have a range of nervousness prior to competition and I believe in their necessity in obtaining optimum performance.
-Just as we fuel our bodies with the fuel to perform, fueling our mind and managing our mind for performance is a necessity.
-And nerves are a fuel for the mind.
+Just as we feed our bodies with the fuel to perform, fueling our mind and managing our mind for performance is a necessity.
+Nerves are a fuel for the mind.

 So here goes…..

 1 – Focus.